 Many households today, however, are not yet in a position of being able to participate in the housing market.

 Said another way, products and services capable of meeting the housing demands of low-income households at prices they can afford to pay have yet to emerge.

 Today there is an opportunity for a new, comprehensive approach to solving the housing crisis by meeting the demands for housing of all households.
 Real estate markets are dominated by professionals.
 Professionally-provided housing is expensive.
 Homebuyers must compete with institutional rental property investors over residential properties.
 Low-income tenants must negotiate with profit-driven landlords.
 Wealth is concentrated in relatively few hands.

 Leveling the competitive playing field between homebuyers and investors, affording greater agency to low-income households in attaining their housing, and widely distributing real estate wealth are achievable by democratizing development.

 • make (something) accessible to everyone.

 If the affordable housing crisis is to be addressed, the public governmental, non-profit philanthropic, and private commercial sectors cannot be the only providers and producers of housing.
 Demands for housing must be met by means other than professionals providing services and products for consumers in a marketplace, dependents on charities, or participants in subsidized programs.

 Addressing the housing crisis requires a sacrifice, but not of quality standards.

-To learn about how to Democratize Development, continue to SERVICES.
+To learn about how to Democratize Development, continue to CONNECT.